tfmortie/uaml/README.md

 # Uncertainty-Aware Classification

-**uacls** is a easy yet highly effective Python module for uncertainty-aware classification models built on top of scikit-learn.
+**uacls** is a Python module for easy yet highly effective uncertainty-aware classification and is built on top of scikit-learn, with support for currently all available scikit-learn probabilistic base classifiers.

 ## Installation